Christmas Breakfast Quiche

 5. Frequently Asked Questions

-I like making this Christmas Breakfast Quiche during the holidays.
-It makes the house smell amazing as everyone is waking up to start the day.
 We usually have company during the holidays, and this is an easy breakfast to prepare.
 It is especially easy if the pie shell is made or bought, and the sausage is cooked the night before.
 I serve it with fresh fruit and muffins for a holiday brunch.
-It is rich and filling, so it doesn’t require a lot of extras.
-To make it an even quicker meal, you can use a store bought refrigerated pie crust or a frozen deep dish pie shell.
+It is hearty and filling, so it doesn’t require a lot of extras.
+To make it an even quicker meal, you can use a store-bought refrigerated pie crust or a frozen deep dish pie crust.
 Just leave it out on the counter to thaw before cooking.

 What is a Quiche?